Currency union: Currency union in Europe

 The European currency union is a part of the Economic and Monetary Union of the European Union (EMU).
 EMU was formed during the second half of the 20th century after historic agreements, such as Treaty of Paris (1951), Maastricht Treaty (1992).
 In 2002, the euro, a single European currency, was adopted by 12 member states.
 Currently, the Eurozone has 20 member states.
 The other members of the European Union are required to adopt the euro as their currency (except for Denmark, which has been given the right to opt out), but there has not been a specific date set.
 The main independent institution responsible for stability of the euro is the European Central Bank (ECB).
-Together with 15 national banks it forms the European System of Central Banks.
+The Eurosystem groups together the ECB and the national central banks (NCBs) of the Member States whose currency is the euro.
+The European System of Central Banks (ESCB) is made up of the ECB and the national central banks of all Member States of the European Union (EU), regardless of whether or not they have adopted the euro.
 The Governing Board consists of the Executive Committee of the ECB and the governors of individual national banks, and determines the monetary policy, as well as short-term monetary objectives, key interest rates and the extent of monetary reserves.